RenusriDonakonda/pustakalayah-libraryhub/backend_py/README.md

 ## Notes
 - SQLite database file: `backend_py/library.db` (auto-created)
 - CORS: enabled for all origins (so your current frontend can call it)
-- Passwords stored as bcrypt hashes
+- Passwords stored as plain text